publicidadeja/Check2B/README.md

         *   The application code in `src/lib/firebase.ts` is already set up to use this environment variable if present on `localhost`.

     *   **3.5.
 Register Production Domains:**
-        *   **After deploying your application**, remember to go back to the Google Cloud Console (reCAPTCHA settings for your key) and add your **production domain(s)** to the list of allowed domains.
+        *   **After deploying your application**, remember to go back to the Google Cloud Console (reCAPTCHA settings for your key) and add your **production domain(s)** (e.g., `your-app.vercel.app`, `your-custom-domain.com`) to the list of allowed domains for your reCAPTCHA key.
 This ensures reCAPTCHA works on your live site.

 4.  **Create Users in Firebase Authentication:**
     *   **CRUCIAL:** For users to be able to log in, they **MUST** be created manually in the Firebase Console.
 Go to your Firebase project -> Authentication -> Users -> Add user.